Updated: 3 days ago

 Begin backtesting by progressing through the daily bars until your strategy's trade setup parameters are satisfied.

-Set up trades using the 'Long or Short Position tool' and record results in your trading journal.
+Set up trades using the 'Buy or Sell Position tool' and record results in your trading journal.

 Repeat the process with as much daily data as possible to get reliable backtest results.

 Keep in mind that daily chart data may not be suitable for day traders.
-To access intraday data for more precise backtesting, consider using TradingView's 30-day free trial or upgrading to a premium subscription.
+To access intraday data for more precise backtesting, consider upgrading to a premium subscription.

 What is Deep Backtesting TradingView?